Selected and Translated by Ikram Hawramani

 If people feel rich and needless through the worldly life, feel rich and needless through God, and if people are happy and pleased with the worldly life, let your happiness and pleasure be through God, and if they find peace and comfort in their loved ones, find peace and comfort in God, and if they know their kings and rulers and approach them to acquire glory and greatness, know God and become closer to Him to acquire the pinnacle of glory and greatness.

 The worldly life is a rotten corpse.
 Lions do not attack rotten corpses.

 Whoever resides his heart with his Lord finds peace and comfort, and whoever sends his heart out to be among the people finds worry and anxiety.
 The love of God does not enter a heart in which there is the love of the worldly life except the way that the camel enters the eye of a needle.

 If God loves a servant, He prepares him for Himself and adopts Him for His love and chooses Him to dedicate his energies to worshiping Him.

 By the amount that one desires the worldly life and seeks its approval, one will be unwilling to obey God and seek the Hereafter.

 The ignorant one complains about God to the people.
-This is the height of ignorance about the one complained about and the one complained to, because had he known his Lord, he wouldn’t have complained about Him, and had he known the people, he wouldn’t have complained to them.
-One of the pious predecessors saw a man complaining to another man about his poverty and needfulness and said: ‘O you, by God, what you have done is nothing more or less than complaining about one who has mercy and kindness for you to one who has none’.
+This is the height of ignorance about the one complained about and the one complained to, because had he known his Lord, he would not have complained about Him, and had he known the people, he would not have complained to them.
+One of the pious predecessors saw a man complaining to another man about his poverty and needfulness and said: “You! by God, what you have done is nothing more or less than complaining about one who has mercy and kindness for you to one who has none.”

 Remembrance of the sweetness of reaching your destination makes your struggle to get there easier and more bearable.